-- 1. Students MUST wear The Renaissance Center for Academic and Career Development uniform at all times.
-Khaki/Navy colored pant, (NO JEANS, SHORTS, CAPRI PANTS, LEGGINGS, JEGGINGS, JOGGERS, or SWEAT PANTS), plain navy blue/white polo/buttoned down shirt (NO T-SHIRT or SHEER/SEE-THROUGH SHIRTS).
+- Students MUST wear The Renaissance Center for Academic and Career Development uniform at all times.
+Khaki colored pants, (NO JEANS, SHORTS, CAPRI PANTS, LEGGINGS, JEGGINGS, JOGGERS, or SWEAT PANTS), plain navy blue/white polo/buttoned down shirt (NO T-SHIRT or SHEER/SEE-THROUGH SHIRTS).
 ALL STUDENTS must wear shirts at waist level and tucked into pants.
 ALL STUDENTS must wear pants at waist level and not have any holes in them.
 Belts must be worn with the pants at all times. - 2.
 Students are not allowed to cover their uniform.
 This includes sweatshirts, jackets, etc. No jackets with hoods.
-During cold weather days, student can cover themselves when they are outside, but must remove coat or sweater, sweatshirt, etc. upon entering the building.
-Exceptions to this rule will be made at the administrators' discretion.
-A long-sleeve tee shirt, (white, khaki, or navy), may be worn under the uniform shirt. - 3.
-Absolutely no head gear (hats, bandannas, rubber bands, etc.) of any kind unless religious exception. - 4.
-With the exception of earrings, no exposed body piercings are allowed. - 5.
-All tattoos must be covered at all times. - 6.
-Female students must wear clothing that adequately covers cleavage. - 7.
-No distracting hairstyles. - 8.
+During cold weather days, students can cover themselves when they are outside, but must remove coats, sweater, sweatshirt, etc. upon entering the building.
+Exceptions to this rule will be made at the administrator's discretion - 3. .
+A long-sleeve tee shirt (white, khaki, or navy) may be worn under the uniform shirt. - 4.
+Absolutely no head gear (hats, bandannas, rubber bands, etc.) of any kind unless religious exception. - 5.
+With the exception of earrings, no exposed body piercings are allowed. - 6.
+All tattoos must be covered at all times. - 7.
+Female students must wear clothing that adequately covers cleavage. - 8.
+No distracting hairstyles. - 9.
 No inflammatory or gang related clothing/styling/paraphernalia is allowed.
-The principal or designee will have final say in determining if item is gang related or inflammatory. - 9.
-No flip flops, sandals, open shoes, bedroom slippers, crocs or steel toed boots will be allowed at The Renaissance Center for Academic and Career Development.
+The principal or designee will have final say in determining if item is gang related or inflammatory. - 10.
+No flip flops, sandals, bedroom slippers, or steel toed boots will be allowed.
 Tennis shoes are preferred.